by Jeffrey Lee | Art by Helena Ho

 Someone screamed.
 “He’s trying to escape!”

 He looked around him, mortified.
-The citizens gave chase, their faces contorted in hopeful grins as the thrill of the prospect of another hunt commanded them.
-Brandon hastily got to his feet and looked around, seeking for his final solace, but she had disappeared.
-With everything lost, he ran away— away from the city and the just lights that pursued him.
+The citizens began to race towards him.
+Brandon hastily got to his feet and looked around, seeking for his final solace, but Morri had disappeared.
+With everything lost, he ran away— away from the city and its gracious and just clocktower.

 He ran.
-He ran and ran and kept on running until his legs buckled from beneath him, and even then, he crouched over and scrambled away on all four of his limbs— a primitive beast.
+He ran and ran and kept on running until his legs buckled from beneath him, and even then, he crouched over and scrambled away with all four limbs— a primitive beast.
 Don’t look back.
 He turned his head to take a final glance at the city as he left it.
 A relieved smile spread across his face and he laughed.
 He laughed and he whooped and he hollered as he raced and jumped through barren fields and dense thickets.
 In the city that lay in the distance, the magnificent clocktower made to be gazed upon by all of humanity was imperceivable.
 The clocktower, it seemed, was like a mirage that formed from all of the lights and smoke that twisted, merged, and warped into the ideal.
 And Brandon laughed at the absurdity of it all.
 He laughed and ran and gasped until he went to the edge of the world, where great waves of water clashed and roared against the precipice.
 As he neared the cliff, he saw the feeble silhouette of a little girl against the setting sun, her scarlet garments melting with the flushed, clear skies.
-Fields of flowers bathed her feet and swayed lazily like soulless feathers in the wind.
 He approached her.

 “Do you remember me?”
-Thana’s question came out as a faint whisper that dissolved in the howling gales that passed through them.
+Morri’s question came out as a faint whisper that dissolved in the howling gales that passed through them.

 He did.
 He remembered loving her presence.
 He remembered how she played with him when no one else would.
-He remembered how he pointed to her whenever he got scolded for breaking something and she always took the blame eagerly and he was always forgiven.
+He remembered how he pointed at her whenever a teacher scolded him for breaking something and she always took the blame eagerly and the teacher always smiled softly and forgave him.
 He remembered how his mother almost ran over her with the car before he screamed and his mother stopped driving and gave him a bewildered look as she asked him what was wrong.
 He remembered how she stayed with him as he got older, as people told him that he needed to start facing reality— he wasn’t a kid anymore— it was time to look up at beautiful things like the clocktower and forget those mindless, childish ones.
 He remembered hating her.
 He remembered hating how he loved her presence.
 “What are we going to play today?”
 Brandon called to her as he slowly made his way up the cliff.

 They played their lonely childish games— games of hide-and-seek and tag.
-A lonely beast frolicked carelessly in those fields.
-And as the red sun, like a glaring wound in the sky, began to dip into the earth’s cavernous boundary, Thana tugged lightly at Brandon’s arm, urging him towards the cliff’s edge.
+And as the red sun, like a glaring wound in the sky, began to dip into the horizon, Morri tugged lightly at Brandon’s arm, urging him towards the cliff’s edge.
 “Do you want to go to the Meadows?”

 Brandon scratched the back of his neck, he wasn’t sure if he was ready.

 “Remember?
 It’s where the sun sets and falls into the ocean.
-It’s right there in front of us.”
-She pointed to where the sun kissed the ocean at the horizon, spilling blood into the waters, dying everything in luscious crimson.
+It’s right there in front of us” She pointed to where the sun met the ocean at the horizon, spilling blood into the waters, dying everything in luscious crimson.

 “Just like you always told me, we just need to jump and fly right over there!”
-Thana hopped on the tips of her toes excitedly.
+Morri hopped on the tips of her toes excitedly.
 And she grinned at him.
 “Are you ready?”

 He wasn’t.
-But as she leapt into the sky, levitating gracefully into the violent gales before turning around and offering him her hand, he was mesmerized.
-He accepted the invitation.
-And he jumped.
+But as she leapt into the sky, levitating gracefully into the violent gales, he grabbed her hand.
+He jumped.